antimof/UxPlay/README.txt

     iPhone 4S, when upgraded to iOS 9.3.5 or later), and a Windows AirPlay-client emulator, AirMyPC.
--   Uses GStreamer, with options to select different output "videosinks" and "audiosinks", and fully-configurable streaming pipelines.
+-   Uses GStreamer, with options to select different output "videosinks" and "audiosinks", and fully-configurable video streaming pipeline.
 -   Support for server behind a firewall.
 -   **New**: Support for Raspberry Pi, with hardware video acceleration by Video4Linux2 (replacement for 32-bit-only OpenMAX, which is no